-- To safeguard the dignity, rights and well-being of children. - To ensure that children are treated consistently and with sensitivity and respect, when they experience personal care. - To provide guidance and reassurance to staff. - To ensure that parents are involved in planning the intimate care of their child and are confident that their concerns and the individual needs of their child are taken into account. - To reassure parents that staff are knowledgeable about intimate care.
+- To safeguard the dignity, rights and well-being of children. - To ensure that children are treated consistently and with sensitivity and respect, when they experience personal care - To ensure that every reasonable effort to respect and carry out the child's care choices or preferences (when a child can express these views) or those given by a child's parent/carer is upheld when providing personal care. - To ensure that intimate care is carried out by staff in line with agreed care and support plans. - To ensure that parents are involved in planning the intimate care of their child and are confident that their concerns and the individual needs of their child are taken into account.